How do I listen?

 How much does it cost to join Cambridge 105?

-We recommend a minimum monthly donation of £10 for individual volunteers (under 18s are free), £180 per annum for voluntary groups.
+It’s free.
+However, we suggest a monthly donation of £10 for individual volunteers, £180 per annum for voluntary groups.
 We prefer monthly payment via Direct Debit.
-Please see cambridge105.co.uk/join-us for further information.
+Please see cambridge105.co.uk/volunteer for further information.

 Do I need previous radio experience to get involved?